Caparisun/Linear_Regression_Project/SQL_Files/README.md

 # SQL questions for the real estate database

-In this file, we are presenting the SQL questions and answers in a easy to read file.
+In this file, we are presenting the SQL questions and answers in an easy-to-read file.
-To execute the queries, please refer to the SQL-file that is available [here](https://github.com/Caparisun/data_mid_bootcamp_project_regression/blob/master/SQL_Files/Regression%20project.sql).
+To execute the queries, please refer to the SQL file that is available [here](https://github.com/Caparisun/data_mid_bootcamp_project_regression/blob/master/SQL_Files/Regression%20project.sql).

 ### 1.)
 Create a database called house_price_regression.